Chocomunk/grand-theft-avery-2022/averyos/README.md

   - Semantically different from global state.
 ENV data is tied to the OS, but puzzle state data is tied to the puzzles.
   - Should store pwd, node history, path, master node, etc...
-- [ ] Prettify command outputs
-- [ ] Refactor Logging to make clear what it does
 - [ ] Show shell and programs in a GUI (so we don't have to switch windows)
 - [ ] Start Puzzle state webserver
   - AveryOS backend send puzzle state to webserver.
   - Webserver serves (mobile-friendly) websites to users and forwards user interactions back to the AveryOS backend.
+- Puzzles
+  - [ ] Write a function to convert an adjacency matrix and a list of names to a FS graph.
 - File System
   - [ ] Keep track of whether nodes are visited.
     - Also consider keeping track of whether all of a node's connections are